PunditKit: A GUI for Scikit-Learn Models

 Simplify.
 Visualise.
 Learn.

-- Machine learning using scikit-learn
+- Machine learning models using scikit-learn

 - Interpretable explanations of predictions using lime

-- Exploratory data summaries and model performance on holdout data for checks
+- Exploratory data summaries for checking datasets

 Installation (via pip)

 PunditKit is developed using Python.
 First download and install a Python 3.x distribution such as Anaconda